 Dermatitis is a generic term used to describe any condition that exhibits inflammation of the skin.
 The environment in a shoe is pretty harsh, but when you manufacture the shoe with materials that can’t vent moisture, dermatitis is bound to occur.
 Toe box dermatitis is the term used to describe the skin reaction that takes place as a result of an enclosed or rubber toe box.
 Toe box dermatitis can occur at any age.
 Toe box dermatitis is simply the result of the contrast found when wearing a shoe (sweaty and hot) compared to being barefoot (cool and dry.)
 As a result, we see peeling and redness in the skin; what we call dermatitis.

 Contributing factors for toe box dermatitis include synthetic material used in the manufacturing of shoes.

 The most important aspect of treating toe box dermatitis is prevention.
 Avoid shoes with synthetic materials that trap moisture.
-Wear canvas or leather materials that will breath and accept moisture.
+Wear canvas or leather materials that will breathe and accept moisture.
 Consider rotating shoes, wearing them only once every other day.
-And don't forget open toe sandals.
+And don't forget open toe sandals that eliminate the issue of toe box dermatitis altogether.
 Drying agents can help to inhibit moisture.
-And lastly, frequent changes of socks will always help to wick away moisture, keeping the feet cool and dry.
+Lastly, frequent changes of socks will always help to wick away moisture, keeping the feet cool and dry.
 Most cases of toe box dermatitis clear with these simple methods of care.
-Occasionally we will see an opportunistic fungal infection of the foot that can be controlled with antifungal soap or antifungal cream.
+Occasionally, in conjunction with toe box dermatitis, we will see an opportunistic fungal infection of the skin or nail that can be controlled with antifungal soap or antifungal cream.

 When to contact your doctor